 The Broadwater Parklands is a great spot for families and has a huge jumping pillow for kids to hop around on.
 It also has a BMX circuit and lots of other things for the little ones to jump, climb and swing on.
 Find a beautiful little park and enjoy a BBQ or picnic lunch while soaking in the fresh air and gorgeous weather.
 See the ‘Beaches’ section of the post for important information on preserving your epidermis.

-There you have it, my guide to things to do on the Gold Coast.
+There you have it, my quick guide to things to do on the Gold Coast.
 Are you a Gold Coast local?
 Do you have any tips on places for people to visit and things to do?
 Have you visited the Gold Coast before, did you enjoy it?
 I’d love to hear your thoughts, please share in the comments below or on Facebook.